Noam527/CP_library/README.md

 - **Core Ideas**: This is a subjective section - whichever explanation of the algorithm that feels the most natural, concise and convincing to me.
 - **Testing**: Mention if this was tested on some online judge / benchmarked, and its performence.
 - **Source**: If it's 3rd party or inspired by 3rd party, this will link to it.

+## Optionals
+Each entry can also have one of the following optional things:
+- Specific applications or implementations for specific common needs.
+- Extensions and usages of the data structure.